RahulR100/mcstatusbot/README.md

 - We have a brand new server!
 Now with 5x the cores and 2x the RAM
 - Version 2 of the proxy is now in use.
 This should make all commands to the bot much faster
 - A new custom ping server is also implemented, moving away from older libraries.
-This allows
 - New DNS services are now implemented which should fix the server online -> offline -> online flicker bug
 - The bot now runs using the new Docker version.
 This means all internal build pipelines are working well and this Docker version will be ready for yall to use soon